Trading Chart Patterns – A complete guide covering 34 essential chart patterns used in forex, crypto, and stock trading for technical analysis

 What Are Trading Chart Patterns?

-Why Are Chart Patterns Important?
+Why Are trading Patterns Important?

 Risk Management: They help you to identify your stop-loss and take-profit levels in the market.